Rose Building (Cleveland)

-The Rose Building is a 1902-built historic high-rise office building in Downtown Cleveland's Gateway District in the U.S. state of Ohio that stands 165 feet tall, 10 stories on the corner of Prospect Avenue and East Ninth Street at the very cusp of the city's Nine-Twelve District.
-It is named after Cleveland businessman and charity founder Benjamin Rose.
-It is a designated city of Cleveland landmark.
-The building is the home of the Cleveland-based health insurance group Medical Mutual of Ohio until 2023.
+The Rose Building is a historic high-rise office building in Downtown Cleveland's Historic Gateway District in the U.S. state of Ohio.
+Built in 1902, the 10-story building stands 165 ft tall, at the corner of Prospect Avenue and East 9th Street.
+It is named after Cleveland businessman and charity founder Benjamin Rose and is a designated city of Cleveland landmark.
+The building was the home of the Cleveland-based health insurance group Medical Mutual of Ohio from 1947 to 2023.

 Structuring

 The floors are not the same measurement as we count ten floors today as the rule of thumb for ceiling height was different in the early 1900s.
 The superstructure literally follows the street grid pattern and appears to vanish into the distance as it runs parallel with its respective street facades.
 The Rose features wrought iron detailing on its lower floors and heavily decorated panels on the upper floors.
 When constructed, it was the largest office building in Ohio.